A thin needle-like filament painlessly entered my tricep, and I secured it with an adhesive patch.

 Vital health and wellbeing data flowed to my iPhone.
 Each data point revealed insights into how my daily health habits impact my blood glucose.

-Within hours, I had discovered patterns and had begun adjusting my lifestyle accordingly.
-This technology is called Continuous Glucose Monitoring, and it’s a hot frontier in personalized health.
+Within hours, I’d discovered patterns and started adjusting my lifestyle accordingly.
+This technology is called Continuous Glucose Monitoring (CGM), and it’s transformed personalized health.

 Top Overall: Ultrahuman M1